-According to O*NET Online, a coroner is an individual who directs activities such as autopsies, pathological and toxicological analyses, and inquests relating to the investigation of deaths occurring within a legal jurisdiction to determine cause of death or to fix responsibility for accidental, violent, or unexplained deaths.
+According to O*NET Online, a coroner is an individual who directs activities such as autopsies, pathological and toxicological analyses, and inquests relating to the investigation of deaths occurring within a legal jurisdiction to determine the cause of death or to fix responsibility for accidental, violent, or unexplained deaths.

 There are some areas that allow coroners the authorization to issue a subpoena and call a jury if necessary.

 There are some communities that do not require coroners to be physicians and the individual will direct others to perform the necessary medical tests.

 Additionally, a coroner may perform an autopsy or other test to determine the time and cause of death and complete the certificate of death.

 This includes a bachelor’s degree in a field such as criminology, anatomy, medicine, forensic science, experimental pathology, pathology, physiology, or pre-medicine.

-Some helpful courses to take in high school include physiology, anatomy, computer applications, foreign language such as Latin, first aid, and an introduction to health care course.
+Some helpful courses to take in high school include physiology, anatomy, computer applications, foreign languages such as Latin, first aid, and an introduction to health care course.